cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

 #### Generate and download HarmonyAppProvision Profile file (`.p7b` file)

-- Enter [AppGallery Connect website](https://developer.huawei.com/consumer/cn/service/josp/agc/index.html), select **My Project**, select the HarmonyOS project and application created before .
+- Enter [AppGallery Connect website](https://developer.huawei.com/consumer/en/service/josp/agc/index.html), select **My Project**, select the HarmonyOS project and application created before.

 - Click the **HarmonyOS Application -> HAP Provision Profile Management** item on the left, and then click the **Add** button at the top right of the page to create a `.p7b` file.